demianriccardi/HackaMol-IPerl-Notebooks/Exercises/E0_linux.md

 #Messing around with the File System from the shell environment: With power comes responsibility.

 ## Exercise Description
-In this exercise you will walk around your directory tree take in the sights, make some mess, and then clean it up.
+In this exercise you will walk around your directory tree, take in the sights, make some mess, and then clean it up.
 We will introduce some ideas to help you organize your computational work.

 ### Assumptions
 The main assumption for this exercise is that you can open a terminal window.
 When you open a terminal, it loads a shell that provides you a bunch of useful commands for messing around with your file system.
 For Chem-452, you will typically do this in two ways: